Felicia bellidioides

 Felicia bellidioides is a perennial plant of up to about 25 cm high, that is assigned to the family Asteraceae.
 Most of the narrowly inverted egg-shaped leaves are silky hairy and in a basal rosette with no or few very narrow bracts on the stalk in the subspecies bellidioides.
 In the subspecies foliosa, the narrower leaves are not silky hairy but variously bristly and glandular, with more and larger bracts on the inflorescence stalk.
-The flowerheads sit individually on top of a long peduncle and consist of an involucre with only two worls of bracts, about twenty purplish blue ray florets, surrounding many yellow disc florets.
+The flowerheads sit individually on top of a long peduncle and consist of an involucre with only two whorls of bracts, about twenty purplish blue ray florets, surrounding many yellow disc florets.
 It occurs in the Western Cape province of South Africa.

 Description

 Felicia bellidioides subsp. bellidioides is a perennial, upwardly growing plant of up to 25 cm high, sometimes with runners.
 Its leaves are set alternate along the stems (with the exception of the lowest pair that is opposite), mostly crowded in a basal rosette.
 The leaves are inverted egg-shaped to narrowly inverted egg-shaped, sometimes with an indistinct stalk, either broader and shorter, 1–3 cm long and 2–8 mm wide, and then usually white silky hairy, or 2½–3 cm (1.0–1.2 in) long and 3–6 mm wide and distinctly hairy, or longer, 2–4 cm long and 1½–5 mm (0.06–0.2 in) wide and usually short bristly and glandular hairs.
 In all forms the leaf margins rarely carry a few teeth.